stianjsu/messeption/readme.md

 - 'java' folders contain java-files for code logic and module-info files for declaring dependencies in the project
 - 'resources' folders contain JSON files for text saving and java-fxml files for ui representation

+In order to start the application use mvn javafx:run in messeption/ui